 To the poetically inclined, this dichotomy encapsulates the Canadian soul: gallant, rugged, in need of a release valve.
 Yet that understanding has allowed questionable habits to calcify.
 No mass-participation sport accommodates fist-fighting as junior and pro hockey do, and few tolerate the level of dissent toward on-ice officials.
 And of the many iterations of hockey that have sprung up around the world over the last half-century, none generates the sorts of parent-coach-fan eruptions seen in Canada: Sweden, for example, has yet to supply YouTube with a single video of adults squabbling in the stands at a minor hockey game, despite having 64,200 people enrolled in the sport.

 So it’s not without reason that critics so often link ugly incidents off the ice to the physical contact on it.
-Numerous coaches and organizers have told Maclean’s that Hockey Canada’s decision to eliminate bodychecking in peewee last year lowered the temperature in games between 11- and 12-year-olds.
+Numerous coaches and organizers have told Maclean’s that Hockey Canada’s decision to eliminate bodychecking in peewee in 2013 lowered the temperature in games between 11- and 12-year-olds.
 And when we performed comparative searches of media and legal databases, we found that non-contact sports endure nowhere near the rate of parent eruptions seen in hockey.
 Consider, for example, that nearly 700,000 Canadian kids are registered in youth soccer—about 200,000 more than in minor hockey.
-Yet a search dating back five years turned up only 154 newspaper stories involving parents and assault in soccer, compared to 884 in hockey.
+Yet a search dating back to 2009 turned up only 154 newspaper stories involving parents and assault in soccer, compared to 884 in hockey.

 Still, fighting is not allowed in minor hockey.
 And long-time hockey people ascribe parental outbursts less to rugged play than the outsized importance adults are attaching to what happens on the ice.
 More common than the hair-pulling hockey mom, they say, is the highly motivated, professional one plowing tens of thousands into her child’s minor hockey; or the full-time, paid coach jockeying to recruit nine-year-olds to his elite team.
 Many of these people are no less committed than the hotheads, but when things don’t go their way, they’re as likely to threaten legal action as to scream from the stands.